About

 NEW FAVORITE SIDE DISH – Lightened up Sweet and Sour Cauliflower!
 A vegan friendly spin on the favorite Chinese takeout.
 Easy, gluten free and paleo friendly too!

-sweet sour cauliflower in bowl this recipe
+sweet sour cauliflower in bowl

 Now hear me out… I’m not trying to pass this cauliflower off as sweet and sour chicken.